entertainmenttechnology/Pokorny-MTEC2280_HD11-12-Spring2025/getting started with github/github instructions.md

     * For example, if you are working on two separate computers, you may need to "pull" changes from the online repo to the local repo.
     * In the desktop app menu, go to Repository--> Pull.

 **Authenticating to GitHub**: You may receive an error during set up if you have not authenticated your GitHub account yet.
 Follow [instructions for authenticating to GitHub](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/authenticating-to-github).

-_We will get into more GitHub basics as we go!_

 ## More Newbie Help